SamanthaBooth81/clay_and_fire/README.md

 - Status Field in Admin Panel

 Within the Admin panel, the Superuser is able to remove a review from the site without deleting it by un-ticking the status checkbox within the review.
 This was tested by un-checking the status box on one of the submitted reviews.
 I then went to the product the review was for to check whether the review was still posted on the Product Details page.
 The review was removed without being deleted and the total count of review decreased.

+### 6. As a Business Owner I want to Create discount codes for customers so that I can reward loyal customers.

+This was tested by creating the coupon code ‘FIVER’ in the Coupon database with a discount of £5.
+This was then applied to a shopping bag on the checkout page.
+The discount was applied as expected and the new Grand Total charged to the customer was reflected in the order confirmation, on the Stripe payment and in the order confirmation emails.
+Deleting the coupon from the database doesn’t change the price of previous orders and is no longer available when input at checkout.
+It sends an error message to the user that the coupon has not been accepted.

 ### **Shopper**
 ### 1. As a Shopper, I want to be able to view a list of items so that I can add them to my basket.